Overview

 Sample Webhook Request

-Here’s how a webhook request would look when sent to your endpoint:
+Here’s how a webhook request would look when sent to your endpoint:- POST Request: All webhooks are sent via HTTP POST

 - Content-Type: Always